Code-Institute-Submissions/milestone-2-TILE-QUAKE/README.md

 displayed at the bottom of the screen.

 ### Puzzle Complete overlay (faded overlay onto the Game Play screen)
 This screen is displayed if the user completes the puzzle.
-Different music will be played depending on if the user has a hi score.
+Different music will be played depending on if the user has a hi-score.
 Their score will be displayed calculated on base score, time bonus and move bonus, if the score is high enough to go on the hi-scores table the user is taken to the hi-scores screen where they can input their initials.